 Labour Education Applied Research North (LEARN)

 Labour Education Applied Research North (LEARN) is a joint initiative created in 1995 between the Northern Alberta Development Council (NADC) and a group of northern Alberta post-secondary institutions.
-Currently, the partner institutions are Athabasca University, Grande Prairie Regional College, Keyano College, Portage College, and Northern Lakes College.
+Currently, the partner institutions are: Grande Prairie Regional College, Keyano College, Northern Lakes College and Portage College.
+As of July 2021, the NADC is no longer part of the group.

 The role of LEARN is to: